 Only in Scotland can you feel so at one with the elements and awaken your senses with a walk on the wild side in Orkney.
 Locations like Marwick Head and the Brough of Deerness will help you blow away the cobwebs and offer incredible scenery at the same time.
 The walk to Yesnaby Castle is highly recommended, or go island hopping and take the ferry to Hoy to visit its famous Old Man of Hoy.

 10. Fortress Orkney

 The islands have a rich wartime history and are home to some fascinating sites left over from the First and Second World Wars.
-You can visit the Ness Battery in Stromness, and the inspiring Italian Chapel, hand-built by POWs during WWII.
+You can visit the Churchill Barriers, and the inspiring Italian Chapel, hand-built by POWs during WWII.